eishub/BW4T/README.md

  * Add `Repast-Simphony-2.0/eclipse/plugins/repast.simphony.runtime_2.0.1/bin` directory using the *"advanced"* button.

 ### Download Notice
 Originally there was approximately 2.3GB in executables in the repository under a directory called `downloads`.
 In order to avoid this, I will simply post the links here.
-Download the ones which are suited to you operating system.

 #### Repast Symphony 2 Beta
 http://sourceforge.net/projects/repast/files/Repast%20Simphony/Repast%20Simphony%202.0%20beta/